 The Buffalo Bills published this past Wednesday, that no one will use the number 34 anymore.
-The number was used by Thurman Thomas as they have been retired this past season.
+The number was used by Thurman Thomas and the Bills have decided to retire the jersey of one of their famed running backs.

-It will become the third number retired in Buffalo's history.
-Besides Thomas' number, the quarterback Jim Kelly and the defensive end Bruce Smith gained such recognition by the club.
+Thurman's jersey will become the third retired in Buffalo's history.
+Besides Thomas' number, the quarterback Jim Kelly and the defensive end Bruce Smith gained such recognition by the club and it's only fitting that Thurman be associated in such illustrious company.

 34. Forever Thurman Thomas.